CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ![Access-virtual-Desktop](images/desktop/desktop-4.png)

-When you open connection to your Virtual Machine, a graphical Liunx Desktop opens to your browser.
-When you access the virtual Desktop for the first time, you will be able to see the getting started pane, from which you can, for example, adjust the screen resolution.
+When you open the connection, a virtual computing environment (Linux Centos operating system) will open into your browser.
+When you access the virtual Desktop for the first time, you will see the getting started panel, from which you can, for example, adjust the screen resolution.

-After that you can work in this Desktop much like in a normal linux linux desktop: From the applications menu bar (top left corner), you can access several pre-installed programs.
-For example, Open Office, image viewing applications, video player, Jupiter Notebook etc. You can also open a terminal and use linux from command line.
+You can work with this virtual Desktop like in a standard computing environment.
+From the applications menu bar (top left corner) you can access several pre-installed programs.
+Examples include Open Office, image viewing applications, video and audio players, Jupiter Notebook etc. You can also open a terminal and use Linux from command line.
 To start using R-Studio please check the paragraph below.

-Each user, connecting the virtual machine will have their personal account and Desktop in the virtual machine.
-Each user has also a private home directory but all users are able to access files that are moved to the **Shared-directory** in the desktop ( _/shared-directory_ in command line use).

-There are several security related features in the Virtual Machine running in SD Desktop that makes it bit different from as standard Linux based Virtual Machinnes.
-These include:
+Security-related features SD Desktop include:

 * the computing environment (visible from your browser) is isolated from the internet.
-You can for example open a Firefox web browser, but you are not able to access any site in internet.
-This same applies to all tools that ned to use services over the internet: they don't work.
+You can, for example, open a Firefox web browser, but you are not able to access any site on the internet.
+At this moment, you will also not be able to access any repositories directly.

-* you can access or import data in the virtual Desktop only using the Data Gateway application (see below for more information);
+* you can access or import data only data stored in SD Connect using the Data Gateway application (see below for more information);

 * the copy-paste function from your computer/laptop to the browser visualizing your virtual Desktop is entirely disabled for security reasons.
-You can anyhow copy-paste data inside your Desktop.
+You can anyhow use this function inside your browser.

-* from the applications menu bar (top left corner), you can access several pre-installed programs.
-For example, Open Office, picture/image/ viewing applications, video/audio player, Jupiter Notebook etc. To start using R-Studio please check the paragraph below.

-You can close connection to your virtual machine in two ways:
+You can close your connection to your virtual Desktop in two ways:

-1. Often the best way is just to close the browser window.
-This doesn't interfere the processes running in the desktop of your Virtual Machine.
-Thus when you reconnect to your own virtual machine specific Desktop, you have all you tools and interafces still open and you can just continue working.
-2. Other option is to _log out_ from your Desktop (in the workspace view, top right corner of the browser, select your _username_ and _log out_).
-This  will close all applications in your desktop and disconnect the work session.
-A new Destop will be opened when you reconnect your Virtual machine again.
+1.  _Log out_ from your Desktop (in the workspace view, top right corner of the browser, select your _username_ and _log out_).
+This will close all applications in your virtual Desktop and disconnect the work session.
+You will be able to access the virtual Desktop at any time after logging in to the services.

+2. If you started a data analysis programmatically (you are running a script) you can close the browser window.
+This doesn't interfere with the processes running.
+Thus, when you reconnect to your Desktop, you have all your tools and interfaces still open and can continue working.
+However, remember to log out from the Desktop once the analysis is finished.
+If you leave more than ten connections open, you will be unable to re-access the services.

 !!!
 Note